bplmaps/lmec-main-site/content/covid-info.md

 ### Digital and remote services available

-The Map Center has made extensive efforts to continue research, educational, and exhibition activities in a remote setting.
+The Leventhal Center has made extensive efforts to continue research, educational, and exhibition activities in a remote setting.
 Throughout our website, you'll find information on how to access digitized material, explore research collections, and teach with maps at the K-12 and university levels.
 In particular, you may want to see the pages on:

 * Our current exhibition, [Bending Lines: Maps and Data from Distortion to Deception](https://leventhalmap.org/digital-exhibitions/bending-lines) has been designed for an online-first experience
 * [Teach It Yourself](/education/k12/teach-it-yourself) for K-12 classes